jewright/Autonomous-Navigation-and-Platform-Landing/README.md

 ## Jackal UGV
 To further advance with autonomous Navigation, I began working with the Jackal UGV individually.
 The Vicon Motion Capture System allowed an understanding of the localization of objects, however, it was within a set environment.
 The Jackal UGV was now going to be used to
 ### Hardware
-The Jackal UGV that I have has an onboard computer,
+The Jackal UGV that I use  has an onboard computer that is fully integrated with ROS.
+Additionlly it has the clearpath ISO installed for the the computer and robotic hardware to communicate.

 ### Installing ROS and Jackal Packages on Host PC

 ### Simulation using Gazebo and RViz

-### Reinstall Jackal UGV ISO